samueltardieu/recoverjpeg/README.md

 >
 >    dd if=/dev/sdc of=recovery-image bs=65536 conv=noerror
 >
 > and that made an image file while skipping over the bad blocks without aborting.
-Then I would up with a
+Then I would end up with a
 > 500 GByte file which I ran recoverjpeg on, and it worked.

 History